GeorgeWeb/syclref/_api-docs/platform.h/cl%253A%253Asycl%253A%253Aplatform/functions/operator%3D/index.md

  - `platform rhs`
 : The platform object to copy

-**Returns:** Completely assigns the contents of the platform to that of another.
+**Returns:** Completely assigns the contents of the platform to that of another. rhsThe platform object to copy

 ---